Relativistic dissipative fluids in the trace-fixed particle frame: Hyperbolicity, causality, and stability: Stability and sound propagation

 Similarly, longitudinal modes are of the form $U_{\|}(t) = e^{st} U_{\|}(0)$ where $s$ is an eigenvalue of the $5\times 5$ matrix $P_{\|} := ik M_{\|} + N_{\|}$.
 Explicitly, one finds

 where we have abbreviated $H_0 := nh\beta_3$ and $H_1 := n T c_v\alpha_5$.
 After some calculations one finds that the characteristic polynomial of the matrix $P_{\|}$ has the following structure:

-where the coefficients $c_i$ and $d_i$ are independent of $k$ and $s$ and can be found in App.~B.
+where the coefficients $c_i$ and $d_i$ are independent of $k$ and $s$ and can be found in Appendix~\ref{App:B}.

-When $k = 0$ one obtains the eigenvalues $0$ (three times degenerated) and $-H_0$ and $-H_1$.
-If $\Gamma_1,\Gamma_2 > 1$, the last two yield modes that are rapidly damped, on time scales $\ell_{mfp}$.
-In order to investigate the behavior of the remaining modes for small values of $k$ we use perturbation theory (see App.~B for details) and obtain eigenvalues of the form $s = -\frac{1}{\tau} \pm i v k + {\cal O}(\ell_{mfp}^2 k^3)$.
+When $k = 0$ one obtains the eigenvalues $0$ (three times degenerated), $-H_0$ and $-H_1$.
+If $\Gamma_1,\Gamma_2 > 1$, the last two yield modes that are rapidly damped, on timescales $\ell_{mfp}$.
+In order to investigate the behavior of the remaining modes for small values of $k$ we use perturbation theory (see Appendix~\ref{App:B} for details) and obtain eigenvalues of the form $s = -\frac{1}{\tau} \pm i v k + {\cal O}(\ell_{mfp}^2 k^3)$.
 There is a purely damped mode~\cite{Groot-Book,Hoult2020}, describing heat diffusion, for which

 and two oscillating damped acoustic modes~\cite{Weinberg71,Groot-Book,Hoult2020} for which

 where $A := 2\left(1-\frac{1}{d}\right)\eta + \zeta$ is the Stokes attenuation coefficient and $c_p := c_v + k_B$ the specific heat at constant pressure per particle.
 Therefore, the expected dynamics for low wave numbers is recovered.